 - Come to class, unless you are sick. - Be kind and considerate to each other. - Take notes.
 Whether it's lecture, lab sessions, or reading the book, you'll want to be taking notes.
 On paper or on computer?
 Both have their advantages; use whatever works best for you. - o A note about the powerpoints: The powerpoint slides will be posted before each lecture.
-But I do NOT recommend you having the slides opened on your computer and staring at them during the lecture.
+If you're going to have them opened on your laptop during lecture, don't let them distract you from what I'm presenting up on the main screen.
 I use a lot of animations in my slides to pace when and where things appear on the screen.
-If you have the slides opened on your computer during class, you won't see those animations and will instead see everything all at once and it may be confusing.
-It may also spoil any in-class demonstrations we do.
+If you're just staring at the slides on your laptop during class, you won't see those animations and will instead see everything all at once and it may be confusing.
+It may also spoil any inclass demonstrations we do.
 The slides are helpful for you to have when studying outside of lecture, and I often have additional notes in the notes section for each slide.
-But during lecture, you're better off paying attention to the main screen that I'm presenting at the front of the class. - Please be mentally present.
+But during lecture, you're better off paying attention to the main screen that I'm presenting at the front of the class, and taking your own notes. - Please be mentally present.
 I will strive to not be boring. - Please do your part to minimize distraction.
 Silence your cell phone, no texting.
 Computers are for note-taking and other course-related activities, not for TikTok, YouTube, Instagram, Facebook, etc. - Don't mess around with your phone for purposes unrelated to class. - No antimatter in class; trust me on this. - Ask questions!
 Seriously!
-Speak up whenever you have questions, don't understand something, have answers, have ideas, etc. Asking questions is a sign of WISDOM, and it's also a great way to learn. - You may make recordings of class, but note that instructional material created by the professor is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0).
+Speak up whenever you have questions, don't understand something, have answers, have ideas, etc. Asking questions is a sign of WISDOM, and it's also a great way to learn. - You may make recordings of class, but note that instructional material created by the professor is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike

+4.0 International license (CC BY-NC-SA 4.0).
 Meaning that you can share and adapt the material as long as you give credit and it is for non-commercial purposes.
 Content created by third parties (e.g., movies, textbooks) is covered by its own copyright licenses.